transcend-io/lazydecipheriv/readme.md

 ## Problem Solved

-In Node, it's required to `decipher.setAuthTag()` _before_ beginning a decipher stream - but that's an arbitrary constraint.
+In Node, it's required to `decipher.setAuthTag()` _before_ beginning a decipher stream - but that's an arbitrary constraint which makes it highly inefficient when streaming between an encryption stream and a decryption stream.

 This is wrapper of `crypto.createDecipheriv` which removes that constraint.